radwan503/HtmlColorPicker--ColorPicker/README.md

 # htmlcolorpicker

-htmlcolorpicker is a easy to use tool to get the color codes information including color models (RGB,HSL,HSV and CMYK), css and html color codes.
+htmlcolorpicker is a easy to use tool to get the color codes information including color models (RGB,Gradient), css and html color codes.

 ## Built With